Jameshin/AI_Airfoil_CFD/README.md

-# Aerodynamics_Airfoil
+# AI_Airfoil_CFD
-This directory hold sequential and conparative techniques associated with machine learning to examine the aerodynamics of various airfoils in the UIUC airfoil datasite.
+This directory hold sequential and comparative techniques associated with machine learning to examine CFD and aerodynamics of various airfoils in the UIUC airfoil datasite.

 - Comparative study of POD, DNN, and their Mixed in the Case of the Eppler387 Airfoil